vitormoschetta/go-minimal-api/README.md

 - Clone this repository
 - Install dependencies: `go mod tidy`
-- Run the database: `docker-compose up -d`
+- Run the database: `docker-compose up -d` (check architecture of your processor to use the correct image)
 - Run the API: `go run main.go`

 ## Usage